 ABSTRACT.
-We develop the theory of Frobenioids associated to nonarchimedean and archimedean local fields.
+We develop the theory of Frobenioids associated to nonarchimedean [mixed-characteristic] and archimedean local fields.
 In particular, we show that the resulting Frobenioids satisfy the properties necessary to apply the main results of the general theory of Frobenioids.
-Moreover, we show that the reciprocity map in the nonarchimedean case, as well as a certain archimedean analogue of this reciprocity map, admit natural Frobenioid-theoretic translations, which are, moreover, purely category-theoretic, to a substantial extent [i.e., except for the extent to which this category-theoreticity is obstructed by certain "Frobenius endomorphisms" of the relevant Frobenioids].
-Finally, we show that certain Frobenioids which naturally encode the global arithmetic of a number field may be "grafted" [i.e., glued] onto the Frobenioids associated to nonarchimedean and archimedean primes of the number field to obtain "poly-Frobenioids".
+Moreover, we show that the reciprocity map in the nonarchimedean case, as well as a certain archimedean analogue of this reciprocity map, admit natural Frobenioid-theoretic translations, which are, moreover, purely category-theoretic, to a substantial extent [i.e., except for the extent to which this category-theoreticity is obstructed by certain "Frobenioids which naturally encode the global arithmetic of a number field may be "grafted" [i.e., glued] onto the Frobenioids associated to nonarchimedean and archimedean primes of the number field to obtain "poly-Frobenioids".
 These poly-Frobenioids encode, in a purely category-theoretic fashion, most of the important aspects of the classical framework of the arithmetic geometry of number fields.